markjnkim/es_mod/01-html/content/step-6-reach-out.md

 ![iframe-map](./assets/step-6/200-iframe-html.png)
 > **Activity**: Try replacing the iframe with a [YouTube](https://www.youtube.com/) video or a [gif](https://giphy.com/).
-> **Pro Tip**: It is important to note that with the power of the `iframe` also comes responsibility.
-Be careful with the use of an `iframe` with any copy right protected websites.
+> **Pro Tip**: It is important to note that with the power of the `iframe` also comes with responsibility.
+Be careful with the use of an `iframe` with any copyrighted websites.
+Security risks must also be assessed since an `iframe` from a compromised website may prove to be dangerous.
 ## Creating our Contact Info

-In this step we will be adding the company's contact information.
-According to the design team, they want the contact info contained in a separate column so let's take a look at the mock-up before we proceed to see what our content should be.<br />
+In this step we will be adding Run Buddy's company contact information to the Reach Out section.
+The design team wants the contact info contained in a column format so let's take a look at the mock-up and plan how we will proceed.<br />
 ![Contact Info](./assets/step-6/250-contact-mock-up.png)<br />
-In the next step let's add our heading and the body text first and then we will proceed to the address information in the following step.
+In the next step, let's add our heading and text first and then add the address information in the following step.

-> **Activity**: Create a  `div` container and its child elements like an `h3` element for the heading and a `p` element for the following two lines of text.
+> **Activity**: Create a `div` container and its child elements like an HTML heading element and a `p` element for the following two lines of text.
 > **Solution**:
-The first part of the html code should look similar to this:
+The first part of the HTML code following the `iframe` should look similar to this:
 ```html
 <div>
   <h3>Run Buddy</h3>